 Ctrl+Enter in Outlook

-In Microsoft Outlook, press Ctrl+Enter to send the e-mail you're composing.
+In Microsoft Outlook, pressing Ctrl+Enter sends the e-mail you're composing.

 Ctrl+Enter in Word and other word processors